 In theory, use of the car parking space by other family members or friends could incur a car park tax in the form of a taxable benefit.
-That being said, it’s not against the rules to have two different registration numbers listed on the parking permit.
-This is due to the fact you may have more than one car that is used for work.
+You can list two different registration numbers on the parking permit without violating any rules if you use more than one car for work.

 How does workplace parking tax work when parking further away from work?

 If you pay or reimburse a director or employee for parking, that isn’t at or near their normal place of work, the exemption for workplace parking tax doesn’t apply.
 For example, parking at a station so that the employee can catch a train to their workplace.
-However, if the parking is required for business related purposes then the usual rules apply.
+However, if business-related purposes require the parking, then the usual rules apply.

 Our experts at Thomas Nock Martin know how hard it is to find good, quality information about workplace parking tax that is easy to understand.
 That’s why we have created these handy guides to tell you everything you need to know.

 Our aim is to make life easier for our clients, and that is why we want to share our expertise with you.
 For more information on workplace parking tax, you can call our friendly team on 01384 261300 – for business tax help you can trust.
 Or, look through our website for more helpful information.